babarot/enhancd/README.md

 	  247/247
 	> _

-The ENHANCD_FILTER environment variable specifies the visual filter command such as [this](#requirements) you want to use.
+The ENHANCD_FILTER variable is specified as a list of one or more visual filter command such as [this](#requirements) separated by colon (:) characters.

 It is likely the only environment variable you'll need to set when starting enhancd.

 	$ ENHANCD_FILTER=peco; export ENHANCD_FILTER